Habbie/hello-dns/README.md

 Although we start from relatively basic principles, the reader is expected to know what IP addresses are, what a (stub) resolver is and what an authoritative server is supposed to do.
-When in doubt: authoritative servers 'host' DNS, 'resolvers' look up things over at authoritative servers and clients run 'stub resolvers' to look things up over at resolvers.
+When in doubt: authoritative servers 'host' DNS data, 'resolvers' look up things over at authoritative servers and clients run 'stub resolvers' to look things up over at resolvers.
+This document is aimed at developers, but may also be of aid for administrators.

 DNS was originally written down in August 1979 in 'IEN 116', a parallel series of documents describing the internet.
-IEN 116 era DNS is not compatible with today's DNS.
+IEN 116-era DNS is not compatible with today's DNS.
 In 1983, RFC 882 was released, and stunningly enough, an implementation of this 35 year old document would function on the internet and be interoperable.